 Larger organizations often require business managers to formulate policy, plan for resource needs, set overall direction and implement strategies.
 A manager might direct a team or group of leaders who oversee the scheduling and output of employees.
 In a smaller organization, the manager may perform those duties.
 Additionally, in smaller firms, business managers may be responsible for day-to-day tasks like purchasing, hiring, training and quality control.

 Business managers can specialize in a variety of areas, including: finance, accounting, auditing, tax and budgeting; purchasing; personnel; sales, marketing and public relations; research, operations analysis, data processing, mathematics, statistics and economics; and production.

 Most business managers work in comfortable offices and generally have support staff.
 Those employed by firms with multiple locations may be required to pay regular visits to various local, regional or international offices, and many business managers travel to attend conferences and meetings.
 Some business managers may have opportunities for temporary or permanent job transfers to different offices around the country or overseas.
 Most professionals in this role put in at least a 40-hour week.
 Flexible hours and overtime are often required to meet business demands, but in return, business managers typically enjoy high salaries and excellent benefits.

 Most business managers hold a minimum of a bachelor’s degree in business administration, but education and experience required by employers can vary by size and industry.
-Smaller companies are more likely to hire bachelor’s graduates and allow them to work their way up, while large national or international firms may require candidates to hold an advanced degree, such as an MBA, or have extensive managerial experience.
+Smaller companies are more likely to hire bachelor’s graduates and allow them to work their way up, while national or international firms may require candidates to hold an advanced degree, such as an MBA, or have extensive managerial experience.